Travelling at Lightning Speed

 Complying with the Financial Action Task Force’s (FATF’s) Travel Rule (also known as Recommendation 16) creates a multitude of challenges for virtual asset service providers (VASPs), which readers of this blog will be intimately familiar with.

 In this article, we want to highlight two ways in which those challenges are, somewhat surprisingly, considerably less of a concern for payments on the Lightning Network (or similar layer 2 networks, although we will focus on Lightning here).

 Currently, this will most likely be of theoretical interest only, as most parties will only be interested in a solution which works across all assets, including base-layer ones.

 Base-layer payments and transactions on the Lightning Network differ in many characteristics, such as latency or fee levels.
 The most fundamental, though, is that payments on the Lightning Network follow a pull pattern instead of a push pattern: Receivers generate an invoice submitted out-of-band to the sender, who then initiates the payment.
 The invoice is linked to a specific amount and expires after a timeout.

 For layer 2 payments, it is thus possible to avoid unwanted incoming payments, something which is fundamentally impossible on the base layer once a recipient address is known.
 This is of interest because the FATF Travel Rule implies some requirements on the conditions under which incoming payments should be accepted.
-For example, it is much easier for a VASP to avoid incoming payments from unverified unhosted wallets or from other VASPs if Travel Rule information cannot be exchanged.
+For example, it is much easier for a VASP to avoid incoming payments from unverified self-hosted wallets (unhosted wallets) or from other VASPs if Travel Rule information cannot be exchanged.